-Checkpoint #3: (Do not be misled this is a substantial portion of the paper) This is the area of the paper where you describe what you are doing and why?
+Group Recording #3: (Do not be misled this is a generous portion of the paper)

+This is the area of the paper where you describe what you are doing and why?
 Describe all the steps taken to complete the macro intervention.

-Using the Logic Model method learned in class, please provide a detailed Action Plan of all steps it will take to put your approved proposal into practice.
+Using the Logic Model method that we learned in class, please provide a detailed Action Plan of all steps it will take to put your approved proposal into practice.
 This will be done via chart as well as written out as a case plan.